-6 COM(95)216 final.
+COM(95) 216 final.

-- 63. The conclusions of this communication provide for an extension of the legal scope of the wording intended to be included in all future draft negotiating directives for Community agreements with non-member countries.
-This would see the "essential element" clause supplemented by an article regarding non-execution, accompanied by two interpretative declarations.
-The conclusions furthermore concur with the document approved by the Council on 29 May 1995.
-They are designed to improve the consistency, transparency and impact of Community policy, while at the same time allowing for the sensitivity of the countries concerned and respecting the principle of non-discrimination.
-The proposed system will promote positive action, with human rights and democratic principles included as an "essential element" of the agreements, a subject of shared interest and an integral part of the dialogue between the parties.
-This approach should be seen not as imposing conditions, but in the spirit of a joint undertaking to respect and promote universal values. - 64.
+2 Doc 7255/95 Council (General affairs).

 The corollary to this positive approach is the option of taking appropriate measures in response to serious and persistent violations of human rights or interruptions of the democratic process.
 The range of measures available is sufficiently broad to allow for a graduated response in line with the gravity of the situation, from confidential or public approaches to interventions in international forums and participation in international and regional enquiries.
 Where contractual relations are concerned, the Community can also postpone the conclusion of an agreement, change the content of cooperation programmes and even, where international law allows, suspend the agreement.
-When adopting such measures, the Community is careful not to penalize the population for the behaviour of its government, channelling its contributions through civil organizations. - 65.
+When adopting such measures, the Community is careful not to penalize the population for the behaviour of its government, channelling its contributions through civil organizations.

 The same innovative approach is reflected in the more recent Regulations defining the framework for technical assistance and financial cooperation.
 Although they are unilateral measures, they contain explicit references to respect for human rights and democratic principles as an essential element of cooperation.
-They provide for the possibility of taking appropriate action, including suspension of cooperation, particularly where human rights and democratic principles are seriously violated.
-This formula is used in Regulation 443/92 of 25 February 1992 (Asia and Latin America), the Tacis Regulation (former Soviet Union and Mongolia) and the proposed MEDA Regulation (non-member Mediterranean countries). - 65 (a).
+They provide for the possibility of taking appropriate action, including suspension of cooperation, particularly in Regulation 443/92 of 25 February 1992 (Asia and Latin America), the TACIS Regulation (former Soviet Union and Mongolia) and the proposed MEDA Regulation (non-member Mediterranean countries).

 The system agreed between the ACP countries and the European Union in the recently completed negotiations for the mid-term review of Lomé IV is particularly elaborate.
-It provides not only for the inclusion of respect for human rights and democratic principles as an "essential element" of relations between the parties, but also for a "suspension" clause and a very detailed consultation mechanism based on parity between the parties.
-In line with the conclusions of the communication of 23 May 1995, this mechanism puts the emphasis on dialogue as the means of finding a solution before any negative steps are taken, except in cases of special urgency; the suspension of cooperation is seen only as a last resort.
+It provides not only for the inclusion of respect for human rights and democratic principles as an 'essential element' of relations between the parties, but also for a 'suspension' clause and a very detailed consultation mechanism based on parity between the parties.
+In line with the conclusions of the communication of 23 May 1995, this mechanism puts emphasis on dialogue as the means of finding a solution before any negative steps are taken, except in cases of special urgency; the suspension of cooperation is seen only as a last resort.